gesteves/burnside/source/_posts/2011-09-19-hello-world.markdown

 [sb]: http://gestev.es/AGnN
 [outage]: http://staff.tumblr.com/post/10264121525/outage

 As for my choice of platform, I chose [Octopress][octo] after reading [Matt Gemmell][legend] [rave about it][legend-octo].
-I've always liked the idea of having a "[baked][baked]" blog (i.e. one that's entirely static <abbr>HTML</abbr>), and I've experimented in the past with things like [nanoc][nanoc], but Octopress makes it dead simple to set up, generate, and deploy a static <abbr>HTML</abbr> blog.
+I've always liked the idea of having a “[baked][baked]” blog (i.e. one that's entirely static <abbr>HTML</abbr>), and I've experimented in the past with things like [nanoc][nanoc], but Octopress makes it dead simple to set up, generate, and deploy a static <abbr>HTML</abbr> blog.
 If you're considering starting a blog, and feel comfortable working in the Terminal, I can't recommend Octopress enough.

 [tumblr]: http://www.tumblr.com
 [octo]: http://octopress.org